11 plus appeals

 “I appreciate the burden on schools of administering appeals.
 But it is also a concern to me that appeal panels established by own-admission authority schools are so often found failing by the Local Government Ombudsman, when they could avoid this by working together or with their local authority.”

-If it were to come to light that the success rate for a particular own-admission authority school is extremely low, then I hope unsuccessful appellants will request the notes of their hearing under the Data Protection Act – to check, among other things, whether the decision-making appears to have been clear and fair.
-See section D4: The Clerk’s Notes .
+If it were to come to light that the success rate for a particular own-admission authority school is extremely low, then I hope unsuccessful appellants will request the notes of their hearing – to check, among other things, whether the decision-making appears to have been clear and fair.
+See section D4: The Clerk’s Notes.

-In the past we have suggested it would be worth checking with whoever is organising your appeal to see what deadline they recommend (it has usually been something like 7-10 days before the hearing), but in practice I’ve never heard of parents being denied the opportunity to submit additional information after lodging their appeal.
+In the past we suggested it would be worth checking with whoever is organising the appeal to see what deadline they recommend (e.g. it might be 10 days before the hearing), but in practice we’ve never heard of parents being denied the opportunity to submit additional information.

-With regard to whether additional information could technically be presented as late as the day of the appeal, the previous Code of Practice stated:
+With regard to whether additional information could technically be presented as late as the day of the appeal (for a face-to-face hearing), a previous Code of Practice stated:

 They [the parents] should be told that they may submit additional information any time up to the hearing but that, if they provide anything new too close to the hearing date which the panel thinks may be significant, the panel may need to adjourn to allow all parties the opportunity to consider it.

-The new Code now insists that appellants are informed what the deadline is:
+The current Code now insists that appellants are informed what the deadline is:

 2.7 No later than 10 school days before the hearing, the admission authority must provide appellants with written notification of the date of and arrangements for the hearing.
 The notification must include a deadline for the submission of any further evidence that was not sent with the initial appeal.
 Admission authorities must inform appellants that any information or evidence not submitted by the deadline might not be considered at the appeal (see paragraph 2.10 below)……